Continuous Integration

 | Core PR validation | make ci-core | Covers lint, formatting, tidy, vendor, generated artifacts, tests, docs, Helm, security, fuzz smoke, and config compatibility. |

-| Docs-only changes | make docs-build | Use this when the change is isolated to documentation, routing, or site behavior. |
+| Docs-only changes | make docs-build | For changes isolated to documentation, routing, or site behavior. |

 | Dependency and license policy | make verify-vendor and make license-check | The repository enforces vendored dependency resolution and shipped-license allowlists through its local and CI artifact checks. |

-| Focused E2E and platform validation | make test-e2e-ci ..., make helm-e2e-smoke, or make test-e2e-existing ... | Use label filters or the existing-cluster path when you need a smaller or platform-specific reproduction. |
+| Focused E2E and platform validation | make test-e2e-ci ..., make helm-e2e-smoke, or make test-e2e-existing ... | Label filters and the existing-cluster path provide smaller or platform-specific reproductions. |

 CI and release workflows enforce vendored Go dependencies.
 After dependency changes, rerun make verify-vendor.
 License verification uses that same vendored view of the dependency graph.